 Missy Bell, RJE

-Missy Bell, RJE, is the Program Director of Youth Learning and Engagement at Congregation Emanu-El of the City of New York.
+Missy Bell, RJE, is the Director of Education at B’nai Jehoshua Beth Elohim in Deerfield, IL.
 She has a Master of the Arts in Jewish Education and a Master of the Arts in Jewish Communal Service from Hebrew Union College – Jewish Institute of Religion.
 She did her undergraduate studies at Washington University in St. Louis, majoring in Jewish, Islamic and Near Eastern Studies.
 Missy grew up in Carmel, Indiana spending summers at Goldman Union Camp Institute.
-Missy is the Communications Chair of the Alumni Council of HUC’s School of Jewish Non-Profit Management and a clinical faculty member for HUC’s New York School of Education.
-Outside of her professional responsibilities, Missy loves football, traveling, cupcakes, and spending time with her really cute nephew, Joey.

 Stacy Rosenthal, RJE